Discrete turn strategies emerge in information-limited navigation: Acknowledgements

 \section{Acknowledgements}

-We thank Marianne Bauer, Kevin Chen, Isabella Graf for comments on the draft, and Vijay Balasubramanian, Derek Sherry, Sekhar Tatikonda, Nick Weaver for discussions.
+We thank Marianne Bauer, Kevin Chen, Isabella Graf for comments on the draft, and Vijay Balasubramanian, Yu Fu, Bert Kappen, Derek Sherry, Sekhar Tatikonda, Nick Weaver for discussions.

-This work was supported in part by the Yale Program in Physical and Engineering Biology (J.M.B.), Mossman and NSERC Postdoctoral Fellowships (M.P.L.), and a Sloane Foundation \emph{Matter to Life} grant (B.B.M., M.C.A.).
+This work was supported in part by the Yale Program in Physical and Engineering Biology (J.M.B.), Mossman and NSERC Postdoctoral Fellowships (M.P.L.), NIH grants R35GM158058 (T.E. and M.C.A.), R35 GM138341 (B.B.M and M.C.A) and a Sloane Foundation \emph{Matter to Life} grant (T.E., B.B.M., M.C.A.).